 If you decide to drop this course, it is your responsibility to officially drop it.
-Please maintain regular contact with your instructor if you need to miss more than one homework deadline or weekly Zoom check-in to avoid being dropped by the instructor.
+Please maintain regular contact with your instructor if you need to miss more than one homework deadline to avoid being dropped by the instructor.

 Evaluation and Grading